apify/apify-docs/content/academy/expert_scraping_with_apify/solutions/integrating_webhooks.md

 ---
-title: II - Integrating webhooks
+title: I - Integrating webhooks
 description: Learn how to integrate webhooks into your actors.
 Webhooks are a super powerful tool, and can be used to do almost anything!
-menuWeight: 2
+menuWeight: 1
 paths:
     - expert-scraping-with-apify/solutions/integrating-webhooks
 ---